Today, I would like to address just how olive oil benefits health.

 Olive oil’s antioxidants and fats (including oleic acid) have been demonstrated to reduce LDL levels the aforementioned LDL oxidation, whilst increasing HDL cholesterol levels.

-This is good news for us because – as more research is showing – a high-fat diet doesn’t necessarily lead to poor health (the emphasis should be placed on not overcooking saturated fats, and getting a variety of sources of fat), and we need cholesterol the function healthy.
+This is good news for us because – as more research is showing – a high-fat diet doesn’t necessarily lead to poor health.

 Furthermore, Olive Oil may strengthen arteries and blood vessel (endothelial) cell walls to boost heart health even further!